pinyi-yang/texas_holdem/README.md

 ## Development
 Below are explanations for name used:
 * game: start from player with inital funds until he/she runs out fund after rounds.
-* turn: (bad name initially), it means round.
+* turn: or round.
 Start with intial bet before get hand and end with show all shared cards on table or only one active player (not fold, showhand or out of funds) in this round.
 * stage: different phases in a round. often includes: blind, get hand, show flop, show turn, show river and check result.
 * gamer: refers to real person player in game.
 * player: refers to either computer and gamer.